enso-org/enso/docs/runtime/ir-caching.md

 Loading the IR is a multi-stage process that involves performing integrity checking on the loaded cache.
 It works as follows.

-1. **Find the Cache:** Look in the library's `.cache` folder first, checking if there is IR for the module that is valid for the current configuration.
-If there is no cache here, instead check in the global cache directory under `$ENSO_DATA`.
+1. **Find the Cache:** Look in the global cache directory under `$ENSO_DATA`.
+If there is no cached IR here that is valid for the current configuration, check the ibrary's `.enso/cache` folder.
 This should be hooked into in `Compiler::parseModule`.
 2. **Check Integrity:** Check the module's [metadata](#metadata-format) for validity according to the [integrity rules](#integrity-checking).
 3. **Load:** If the cache passes the integrity check, load the `.ir` file.
 If